No Surprises Act: Independent Dispute Resolution Process

 As of Jan.
-1, 2022, the No Surprises Act (NSA) went into effect, which is a multilayered law about preventing surprise medical bills and providing price transparency.
-Both independent resolution and patient-provider dispute resolution processes were created in response to possible noncompliance disputes.
+1, 2022, the No Surprises Act (NSA) went into effect, which is a multilayered law about preventing surprise billing and providing price transparency.
+Both independent dispute resolution and patient-provider dispute resolution processes were created in response to possible noncompliance disputes.

 This blog post includes a brief summary of the No Surprises Act and a description of the dispute resolution processes as of Jan.
 24, 2022.